Foot and Ankle Sports Injuries

 - Ankle sprains.
 The ankle joint is an essential anatomical structure for running and jumping.
 The bones in this particular joint are connected with ligaments that have a certain range of motion.
 When one (or more) of these ligaments are stretched beyond that range when a foot turns excessively, it becomes damaged.
 This is one of the most common injuries, both from sports and otherwise, that humans experience.

 - Heel pain.
-Much like with ankle sprains, heel pain is also quite common.
+Much like with ankle sprains, heel pain is also quite common, and although it may be common, it is not normal.
 We place tremendous amounts of force on the backs of our feet, especially during sports and workouts.
 For adults, the two most common sources are plantar fasciitis (which causes pain in the bottom of the heel) and Achilles tendinitis (which causes pain in the back of the heel).
 For adolescents, Sever’s disease (a “growing pains” kind of condition) is often responsible for heel pain.

 - There are two types of fractures, and they are related to acute and chronic sources.
 If you think about a “regular” broken bone, you are likely thinking about a stable fracture—one that hasn’t pierced the skin and features a single break.
 Stable fractures happen due to acute injuries.